yuninxia/HPCToolkit/doc/src/users/faq.md

 - If a source file path is absolute and the source file can be found on the file system, then `hpcprof/mpi` will find it.

-- If a source file path is relative, `hpcprof/mpi` can only find it if the source file can be found from the current working directory or within a search directory (specified with the `-I/--include` option).
+- If a source file path is relative, `hpcprof/mpi` can only find it if the source file can be found from the current working directory.

 - Finally, if a source file path is absolute and cannot be found by its absolute path, `hpcprof/mpi` uses a special search mode.
   Let the source file path be `p/f`.